serezakorotaev/spring-boot-operation-starter/README.md

 Method for building page settings (limit, offset and sorting) using class with page parameters (pageAttribute) and list with fields for which will be applied sorting (searchSortFields). `PageAttribute` class will be described below.

+### 2.1 CriteriaOperationService

+This class is main class in lib for build request into the MongoDb.
+For using you do not need to define the entity for which will use this class kind of with `SpecificationOperationService`

+`CriteriaOperationService criteriaOperationService`

+After that, you can build Query for searching.

+`CriteriaOperationService` implements methods for creating simple and complex requests into the database and also has method for creating page settings.

+- a. `Criteria buildBaseByParams(List<BaseSearchParam> baseSearchParams, GlueOperation glue)`

+Method for building base request using search parameters (baseSearchParams) and condition for linking parameters (glue). `BaseSearchParam` and `GlueOperation` classes will be described below.

+- b. `Criteria buildComplexByParams(List<ComplexSearchParam> complexSearchParams, GlueOperation externalGlue)`

+Method for building complex request using structure with base search parameters (complexSearchParams) and condition for linking base parameters with each other (externalGlue). `ComplexSearchParam` class will be described below.

+- c. `Query buildPageSettings(Query query, PageAttribute pageAttribute, List<String> searchSortFields)`

+Method for building query with paging settings (limit, offset and sorting) using class with page parameters (pageAttribute) and list with fields for which will be applied sorting (searchSortFields). `PageAttribute` class will be described below.
+Recommended use this method for creating query with already defining criteria settings because if you want to add criteria after then you will spend more time under the box (internal method addCriteria).
+For example,

+ `operationService.buildPageSettings(new Query(criteria), shell.getPageAttribute(), SORTED_FIELDS);`

 ## 3. Supported operations